transdigiware/blockchain/howto/ibp-v2-deploy-iks.md

 {{site.data.keyword.blockchainfull_notm}} Platform requires persistent storage for each CA, peer, and ordering node.
 When you deploy a standard Kubernetes cluster in {{site.data.keyword.cloud_notm}}, it uses a pre-configured storage class that is backed by [{{site.data.keyword.cloud_notm}} File Storage](/docs/FileStorage?topic=FileStorage-getting-started).
 You have the option to upgrade your storage class, change your backing storage, or use third-party services.

 Every cluster on your Kubernetes cluster on {{site.data.keyword.cloud_notm}} comes with predefined, `default` storage class that is used to provision persistent storage on {{site.data.keyword.cloud_notm}}.
 When you deploy a blockchain node to that cluster by using the {{site.data.keyword.blockchainfull_notm}} Platform console or the APIs, the node uses this `default` storage class to dynamically provision the amount of storage that you specify on {{site.data.keyword.cloud_notm}}.

-If you make no changes, the `default` storage class is the [Bronze-level File Storage](/docs/containers?topic=containers-file_storage#file_predefined_storageclass){: external} backed by [Endurance File Storage](/docs/FileStorage?topic=FileStorage-about#provisioning-with-endurance-tiers).
+The the `default` storage class is `Gold` File Storage backed by [Endurance File Storage](/docs/FileStorage?topic=FileStorage-about#provisioning-with-endurance-tiers) except on Kubernetes v1.16 clusters, where the `default` storage class is `Bronze` File Storage.
+See [Deciding on the File Storage configuration](/docs/containers?topic=containers-file_storage#file_predefined_storageclass){: external} for more details.
+If you need to change your default storage class, see [Ordering File Storage with pre-defined IOPS Tiers (Endurance)](/docs/FileStorage?topic=FileStorage-orderingConsole#endurance) and then follow instructions to [configure a custom storage class](#ibp-console-storage-custom).
+{: important}

 ### Provision persistent storage
 {: #ibp-console-storage-provision}

 If you are linking to a Red Hat OpenShift cluster in {{site.data.keyword.cloud_notm}}, review the topic on [Planning highly available persistent storage](/docs/openshift?topic=openshift-storage_planning#choose_storage_solution){: external}.
 If you are linking to an {{site.data.keyword.cloud_notm}} Kubernetes Service cluster, you can choose from several [Kubernetes storage options](/docs/containers?topic=containers-storage_planning#choose_storage_solution){: external} and decide on the storage type that best fits your use case.
 In both cases, you need to provision persistent storage.
 Be aware that you are charged separately for your storage usage, so you can factor in the cost of the various storage options when you make your selection.
-All of the predefined storage classes in your Kubernetes cluster on {{site.data.keyword.cloud_notm}} use file storage as the backing storage.
+All of the predefined storage classes in your Kubernetes cluster on {{site.data.keyword.cloud_notm}} use File Storage as the backing storage.
 For more information, see [{{site.data.keyword.cloud_notm}} File Storage pricing](/docs/FileStorage?topic=FileStorage-about#billing).

 ### Multizone-capable storage
 {: #ibp-console-storage-multizone}